ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 	`local-colab` profile).
 Each FunctionTool process should instantiate its ADK LlmAgent as needed (we currently instantiate ScriptAgent only) or obtain one via a shared factory (recommended next step).
-- Persistence: ADK ArtifactService + MemoryService are the sources of truth;
+- Persistence: ADK ArtifactService + MemoryService remain the sources of truth when `ARTIFACTS_BACKEND=adk`.
+When toggled to `filesystem`, the shim provides an ArtifactService-compatible surface backed by local disk while MemoryService stays on SQLite.
-	local files and caches are developer conveniences only.

 ### Service & tool wiring